pelinbalci/pelinbalci.github.io/_posts/2022-01-17-Audio-Classifier.md

     [WS ] Device "myarduino" is now connected to project "audio_classifier" [WS ] Go to https://studio.edgeimpulse.com/studio/75736/acquisition/training to build your machine learning model!

-Then I opened Aruino IDE.
+Now it is time to use Aruino IDE.
 From Sketch -> Add Zip Library, I selected ei-audio_classifier-arduino-1.0.3.zip

 I selected File -> Examples --> audio-classifier-inferencing- nano_ble33_sense_microphone_continuous

-then I click Upload to compile and send the program to arduino.
+I clicked to "Upload" to compile and send the program to Arduino.
 Here is the error :(

     Error sample buffer overrun.
 Decrease the number of slices per model window (EI_CLASSIFIER_SLICES_PER_MODEL_WINDOW)
     ERR: Failed to record audio...